stonepros/stone/doc/stonefs/administration.rst

 Maximum file sizes and performance
 ----------------------------------

-CephFS enforces the maximum file size limit at the point of appending to files or setting their size.
+StoneFS enforces the maximum file size limit at the point of appending to files or setting their size.
 It does not affect how anything is stored.

 When users create a file of an enormous size (without necessarily